iormundr/Menu_script_HPUX_Func/README.md

 The option is checking whether you can verify your list of input kernel tunables against kctune output.
-If you don't have such option to get an output from kctune - Some Unix SA do it (Don't see the logic behind it) you will be prompt to enter 2 lists of variables (one is the list from Unix SA with the current tunable and the second that list that you want to verify against). - In progress , will be uploaded shortly.
+If you don't have such option to get an output from kctune - Some Unix SA do it (Don't see the logic behind it) you will be prompt to enter 2 lists of variables (one is the list from Unix SA with the current tunable and the second that list that you want to verify against).

 2. Same for network tunables.